Last updated on January 8th, 2015 at 05:59 pm

+Are you feeling stuck when it comes to working on your dream?
 Has your creativity flown south for the winter?
-Are you now stuck in the mental space where you simply can’t take the next step?
+Are you now stuck in a mental space where you simply can’t take the next step?

 First, you stop.

-You should also look at whether you could be burned-out.
-Test this by taking a drive out of town for a day (a night is even better) or get outside with nature.
+You should also consider whether you are burned out.
+Test burnout by driving out of town for a day (a night is even better) or getting outside with nature.
 Try a different route to work.
-Eat at a new restaurant, or eat something you’ve never experienced before.
+Eat at a new restaurant or try something you’ve never experienced before.

-If your “I’m feeling stuck” doesn’t dissipate with a few simple changes, then you need to examine your environment.
+If your “I’m feeling stuck” doesn’t dissipate with making a few simple changes, then you must examine your environment.
 Does your creative space seem cluttered?
 Is it disorganized?
 Would a stranger walking into your place get what the space is used for?

 1. Am I taking time out of each day to do something healthy just for me?

 Living your dream takes energy and passion.
-Are you spending time filling your personal health well so that you can draw from it during the day?
+Are you spending time improving your personal health so that you can draw from it during the day?

 2. Am I being completely honest with myself about my dream?

-Are you seeking your dream for someone other than you?
+Are you seeking your dream for someone other than yourself?
 Are you able to tell people what you need?
-Do you honestly make the space that you need to work on your dream?
+Do you honestly make the space to work on your dream?
 Do you listen to your inner voice when it calls out to you to work on your dream?

-Are you spending more time making excuses to yourself instead of making your dream come true?
+Are you making excuses for yourself more than making your dream come true?
 Are you keeping your word?
-If you say that you are going to write every day at 6:00 a.m. to become the writer you need to be to make your dream come true, will you follow through?
+If you say that you will write every day at 6:00 a.m. to become the writer you need to be to make your dream come true, will you follow through?

 If not, why?